helen-akateva/Paws-Shelter/README.md

 - **Error handling** with user-friendly messages

 ## 👥 Team Project
 This project was developed by a team of students as part of the GoIT educational course.
-Each team member contributed to different aspects of the application.
+Each team member was responsible for specific features of the application.

-### My Contribution
+## 🙋‍♀️ My Contribution
-I was responsible for developing the **Stories section**, which showcases heartwarming adoption success stories and testimonials.
-I also presented this project to our mentor.
+- Developed the **Stories** section featuring adoption success stories and testimonials
+- Implemented responsive layout and component logic for this section
+- Presented the project to our mentor

 ## 👤 Author